 Surprise meetings and potential pitfalls.
-Trump preps for North Korea.
+Trump preps for North Korea

 US planning

-The planning is being led by Mike Pompeo, the director of the CIA whom Trump has tapped to become secretary of state.
+The planning for a summit has included Mike Pompeo, the director of the CIA whom Trump has tapped to become secretary of state.
 That shakeup was announced on the heels of the diplomatic breakthrough, and senior administration officials attributed the change to Trump's closer alignment with Pompeo on the issue.

-As the White House works to secure his confirmation, Pompeo and a team at the CIA have been working through intelligence back-channels to make preparations for the Kim talks.
+As the White House works to secure his confirmation, Pompeo and a team at the CIA have been working through intelligence backchannels to make preparations for the Kim talks.
+Meanwhile, officials at the State Department -- led by Marc Knapper, the chargé d'affaires in Seoul, and Susan Thornton, the assistant secretary of State for East Asian and Pacific affairs -- have been working separately to prepare for the summit.

+That's included the logistical work that goes into any presidential travel abroad, including potential locations and necessary staffing.
+It's also encompassed a thorough accounting of past attempts at talks with the North Koreans in the hopes of identifying potential pitfalls.

-Trump also announced last week he was shoving aside his national security adviser H.R.
+The efforts have fed into a working group convened by the National Security Council's top Asia hand, Matthew Pottinger.
+But the leadership of the NSC is due to change soon.
+Trump announced last week he was shoving aside his national security adviser H.R.
 McMaster for John Bolton, the arch-hawk who has in the past advocated military action against North Korea.

 In appearances on Fox News, his former employer, Bolton has praised Trump's willingness to meet Kim, even suggesting the summit be held as soon as the end of March.
 But he's also warned against drawing out negotiations, and has suggested the Trump-Kim meeting be cut short if the President determines North Korea isn't serious about denuclearization.

 With Bolton and Pompeo at Trump's side, experts have said the US may take a harder line against North Korea -- which could be newly emboldened by its dialogue with China.